How to Create Your Pumping and Breastfeeding Schedule

 If you’re going to be away from your baby and need to build up a stash, begin pumping for one or two sessions a day at least two weeks before you’ll need it.

-With all this in mind, let’s explore what a pumping and breastfeeding schedule could look like.
+So what could a pumping and breastfeeding schedule look like?

-Again, this will depend on your reasons for pumping and your existing breastfeeding schedule.
+Again, this will depend on your reasons for pumping and your current breastfeeding schedule.

 • 6:00 am: Wake and pump